GARISoo/GARISoo/README.md

 ---

-Hello, I'm Haralds Treilons, swiftly becoming a full stack web developer.
+Hello, I'm Haralds Treilons, front-end developer.
 <br />
 Currently using frameworks without an issue like React and VueJs.
 <br />